gabrielfalcao/conjockey/README.md

 ## Warning

-The author believes inline comments in configuration languages SHALL NOT be supported.
+The author believes inline comments SHALL NOT be supported.